borhae/choreapp/README.md

 You can log out at any time using the **Logout** button in the app.

-There is also a **Week overview** page showing the current week's chores.
-It lists chores in rows with days of the week as columns and displays the first three letters of each user's name when they completed a chore on that day.
-The day headers are abbreviated to three letters for a more compact layout on mobile screens.

 Chores can be organized into **groups**.
 When adding a chore you may specify a group name.
 Groups are created automatically and inputs provide autocomplete suggestions.
-Weekly overviews and log pages now group chores under their group heading.
+Log pages group chores under their group heading.

 All open pages stay in sync thanks to a WebSocket connection.
 When a chore is added or removed in one browser, other connected clients update instantly.